Here are 14 of the best cities in Bulgaria that you should check out. We’ve covered a good range from the well-known to a little off the beaten track.

-It is a modern city with a beautiful seafront promenade and park, and relaxing beaches which will have you asking why more people don’t vacation to the Black Sea.
+It is a modern city with a beautiful seafront promenade, park, and relaxing beaches, asking why more people don’t vacation to the Black Sea.

 Most of the resorts sit along the northern coast of Varna, where there are several popular resorts, including Druzhba, Golden Sands, Albena, and Balchik, the latter being the summertime home and solitude of the Romanian king and aristocracy.
 We don’t blame him. . .
-Varna is certainly one of the most relaxing places in Bulgaria to spend a vacation.
+Varna is undoubtedly one of Bulgaria’s most relaxing places to vacation.

 When talking about the National Revival in Bulgaria, one should mention the town of Zherawna.
-The town has some of the most unique old architecture in the entire country, and you can clearly see the effect the times had on it.
+The town has some of the most unique old architecture in the entire country, and you can clearly see the times’ effect on it.

 Though attractive places like the Yordan Yovkov House and the church of St. Nicholas are some of the most beautiful in town, you may find other places more interesting culturally.
 Off-the-beaten-path tourists seem to like the nearby village park of August Dobromiritsa, where festivals of Bulgarian folk music take place nearly all year round in their traditional Bulgarian dress.

-The North Beach is the most popular sandy beach in the city, but Burgas has another under the radar gem: the majestic trio of lakes stretching from the bird-spotting haven of Vaya in the west to the saltwater of Atanasovsko in the north.
+North Beach is the most popular sandy beach in the city.
+Still, Burgas has another under-the-radar gem: the majestic trio of lakes stretching from the bird-spotting haven of Vaya in the west to the saltwater of Atanasovsko in the north.

 For those travelers looking for an escape to the great outdoors, look no further.
-Surrounded by pines and the changing of the seasons, the popular mountain complex of Pamporovo, located on the hills south of the Rhodope Mountains, is just an arm’s reach from the Greek border.
+Surrounded by pines and the changing of the seasons, the popular mountain complex of Pamporovo, located on the hills south of the Rhodope Mountains, this Bulgarian city is just an arm’s reach from the Greek border.

 Though hiking is just fantastic in the summer and fall, what really draws the crowds are the winter slopes of the Smoylans.
 It is one of the best places for skiing in Bulgaria.